grzegorznowak/cardano-node-role/README.md

 cardano_listen_port: 22322  # has to be in the upper bracket if it's running as non-privileged user
 ```

-There's more so to fine-grain control the installation mechanisms just head on to the default's file directly
+There's more, so to fine-grain control the installation mechanisms just head on to the `defaults/main.yml` file directly

 ## Motivation

-This role is a rolling exploring of cardano backend and services' configuration, with functionality
+This role is a rolling exploration of cardano backend and services' configuration, with functionality
-that will grow over time as we explore the search space.
+that will grow over time as we understand the search-space better.

 Brewed using high TDD and coding standards, making sure changes don't break any of the existing components.